snhu-coders/noob_snhubot/docs/README.md

 ## Getting Started

 To get started, [fork](https://help.github.com/en/articles/fork-a-repo) this repository to your own account.
-From there, clone your repository to your workstation and begin making changes.
-Follow the instructions in the link for more details.
+From there, [clone](https://help.github.com/en/articles/cloning-a-repository) your repository to your workstation and begin making changes.
+Follow the instructions in the links provided for more details.

 ### Python Version